Alicia D. Williams Award-winning author, teacher, and lover of chunky guacamole and good stories!

 About the Author

-Alicia is an award-winning author of books that offer understanding, empathy, hope, and inspiration.
-The New York Times praised Genesis Begins Again as a “stunning debut novel . . . reminiscent of Toni Morrison’s The Bluest Eye, and it received the Newbery Honor, Coretta Scott King-John Steptoe Award for New Talent, Kirkus Prize Finalist, and William C. Morris Prize Finalist Awards.
+Alicia D. Williams is an award-winning author of books that offer understanding, empathy, hope, and inspiration.
+The New York Times praised Genesis Begins Again as a “stunning debut novel… reminiscent of Toni Morrison’s The Bluest Eye,” and it received the Newbery Honor, Coretta Scott King-John Steptoe Award for New Talent, Kirkus Prize Finalist, and William C. Morris Prize Finalist Awards.
 It also appeared on numerous ‘best-of’ lists, choice awards, and Battle of the Books.

-Alicia’s picture books, Jump at the Sun: The True Life Tale of Unstoppable Storycatcher Zora Neale Hurston and Shirley Chisholm Dared: The Story of the First Black Woman in Congress, have been greeted with starred reviews, with the later winning the Jane Addams Children’s Book Award.
-Alicia’s latest work, The Talk, earned both a Coretta Scott King Honor and Golden Kite Honor Awards.
+Her newest book Mid-Air is tells the story of how a tender-souled boy reeling from the death of his best friend struggles to fit into a world that wants him to grow up tough and unfeeling.
+Williams’ picture books, Jump at the Sun: The True Life Tale of Unstoppable Storycatcher Zora Neale Hurston and Shirley Chisholm Dared: The Story of the First Black Woman in Congress, have been greeted with starred reviews, with the latter winning the Jane Addams Children’s Book Award.
+Williams’ latest work, The Talk, earned both a Coretta Scott King Honor and Golden Kite Honor Awards.

-Alicia is a highly acclaimed storyteller of folktales and a writer and star of one-woman shows such as A Time to Remember, where she reenacts historical figures and events.
+Williams is a highly acclaimed storyteller of folktales and a writer and star of one-woman shows such as A Time to Remember, where she reenacts historical figures and events.
 She was also commissioned by the Charlotte Mecklenburg Library to present The Mourner’s Bench: The Story of Margaret Garner.
-These roles prepared Alicia to record the audiobook for Genesis Begins Again, which was an Audie Awards Finalist.
+These roles prepared Williams to record the audiobook for Genesis Begins Again, which was an Audie Awards Finalist.

 Suggested Topics